 How AI changed the search engine behavior

 What started as a mathematical equation that prioritized links and their content has evolved into a system that is much more complex.
 In fact, as Google and other search engines advance, people and machines can no longer run them.
-There are an average of 63,000 search queries each second, and to keep up with this demand, search engines rely on Artificial Intelligence (AI).
+An average of 63,000 search queries occur each second.
+To keep up with this demand, search engines rely on Artificial Intelligence (AI).

 AI powers search engines and enables them to understand the intent behind the search.
 Knowing why a user searches a certain query can deliver more accurate results.